Speak guys !!

 After Using the SQL Port in Another Process

-Now I want to understand what SQL Server behaves like when the service is trying to start and the port selected the first time the service was started is already in use.
-To do this, I will stop all SQL Server services and change the instance service “SQLEXPRESS” to use the port of the other instance (55043):
+Now I want to understand how SQL Server behaves when the service tries to start and the port selected the first time the service was started is already in use.
+To do this, I will stop all SQL Server services and change the service of the instance “SQLEXPRESS” to use the port of the other instance (55043):

 Upon return of the OS, SQL will store the port number in the Windows registry and will always use that port the next time the service is started until one day this port is already in use by another process.
 If this happens, the dynamic port number returns to 0 and a new port will be assigned to this instance of SQL Server by the Operating System.

 Define a static port

 If you want to stop using a dynamic port on SQL Server and start using a static port, just configure it in the previous screen so that the “TCP Dynamic Ports” field is empty (no value filled) and in the “TCP Port” column you define which port this instance will be active and waiting for connections:

 Remember that using a static port, SQL Server will always try to use the same port, defined by you.
 If the chosen port is in use, the SQL Server service will return an error (which can be found in SQL ERRORLOG):

 TDSSNIClient initialization failed with error 0x2740, status code 0xa.
 Reason: Unable to initialize the TCP / IP listener.